Bio-ink: Collagen

-Synthetic Polymers
+Synthetic polymers

 Pluronics

 Pluronics have been utilized in printing application due to their unique gelation properties.
 Below physiological temperatures, the pluronics exhibit low viscosity.
 However, at physiological temperatures, the pluronics form a gel.
 However, the formed gel is dominated by physical interactions.
 A more permanent pluronic-based network can be formed through the modification of the pluronic chain with acrylate groups that may be chemically cross-linked.

 PEG

 Polyethylene glycol (PEG) is a synthetic polymer synthesized by ethylene oxide polymerization.
 It is a favorable synthetic material because of its tailorable but typically strong mechanical properties.
 PEG advantages also include non-cytotoxicity and non-immunogenicity.
 However, PEG is bioinert and needs to be combined with other biologically active hydrogels.

-Other Bio-inks
+Other bio-inks

 Decellularized ECM

-Decellularized extracellular matrix based bioinks can be derived from nearly any mammalian tissue.
+Decellularized extracellular matrix based bio-inks can be derived from nearly any mammalian tissue.
 Organs such as heart, muscle, cartilage, bone, and fat are decellularized, lyophilized, and pulverized, to create a soluble matrix that can then be formed into gels.
-These bioinks possess several advantages over other materials due to their derivation from mature tissue.
+These bio-inks possess several advantages over other materials due to their derivation from mature tissue.
 They consist of a complex mixture of ECM structural and decorating proteins specific to their tissue origin, and provide tissue-specific cues to cells.
-Often these bioinks are cross-linked through thermal gelation or chemical cross-linking such as through the use of riboflavin.
+Often these bio-inks are cross-linked through thermal gelation or chemical cross-linking such as through the use of riboflavin.
 Different additives, e.g. GelMA, alginate, have been used to improve the printability of decellularized ECM.